randosrandom/Space4AI/README.md

 ### Json for Modern C++

 This is a *json* parser, which consists of just an header file so no particular installation procedure is needed.
 In our repository such header file is saved in  ```external/nlohmann```.
-For further information on the usage of the library refer directly to the original [documentation](https://json.nlohmann.me/).
+The original documentation can be found [here](https://json.nlohmann.me/).

 ## Compile the library
 After you have installed the dependencies, clone this repository and enter the source root.
-Then create a *build* sub-folder and navigate to it
+Then create a ```build``` sub-folder and navigate to it
 ```bash
 mkdir build && cd build
 ```